tibs/markup-history/markup-history-paper.rst

 very nice timeline.
 Items marked [T] are from it.

 * 1964 TYPSET and RUNOFF https://en.wikipedia.org/wiki/TYPSET_and_RUNOFF
-* 1967 William Tuncliffe: the separation of the information content of documents from their format
+* 1967 William Tunincliffe: the separation of the information content of documents from their format - Goldfarb credits him with starting the generic coding movement (i.e., the idea of using descriptive tags like "heading" rather than "format-17") with this presentation given at a meeting of the Canadian Government Printing Office in September 1967
 * 1969 GML (Charles Goldfarb, Edward Mosher, Raymond Lorie) at IBM
 * [T] "1970s" roff, script, runoff, document
 * [T] 1976 nroff and troff (J. Ossanna)